DHIRAJSHEWALE007/A.I.-Assistant-Using-OpenAI-API/README.md

 1)Install Python in your system with latest version.

-2)Go to teminal and execute following comands one by one :
+2)Go to teminal and execute following comand:

         pip install openai